pact-foundation/pact-specification/README.md

 Note: One implications of this philosophy is that you cannot verify, using pact, that a key or a header will _not_ be present in a response.
 You can only verify what _is_.

-### Version 2.0.0
+### Version 2.0

-See this [gist](https://gist.github.com/bethesque/5a35a3c1cb9fdab6dce7) for an idea of where version 2.0.0 is heading.
+See this [gist](https://gist.github.com/bethesque/5a35a3c1cb9fdab6dce7) for an idea of where version 2.0 is came from.

 #### Request matching